SeisComP/main/apps/processing/scautopick/descriptions/scautopick.rst

 .. note::

-   Due to code changes in the file data source, the command line option **--playback** is essential for non-real-time operation.
+   Due to code changes in the file data source, the command line option :option:`--playback` is essential for non-real-time operation.
 Otherwise a real-time time window is set and all records are most likely filtered out.

 To tune scautopick or to do playbacks it is helpful to run scautopick not with a real-time data source but on a defined data set, e.g. a multiplexed sorted miniSEED